pabloargote/pabloargote.github.io/_pages/publications.md

 ## Working papers

-"We Want Our Mayor: How Political Experience Mitigates School Disruption on Children Outcomes", with Manuel Alcaino (revise and resubmit).
+"We Want Our Mayor: How Political Experience Mitigates School Disruption on Children Outcomes", with Manuel Alcaino (Conditionally Accepted).

-"Messaging Interventions that Increase COVID-19 Vaccine Willingness in Latin America", with John Marshall, Sarah Daly, Oscar Pocasangre, Elena Barham and Julián Gerez (revise and resubmit).
-Paper [here.](https://github.com/pabloargote/pabloargote.github.io/blob/master/files/hesitancy_draft.pdf)

 "From Fraternity to Xenophobia: The Formation of Attitudes Toward Immigration in Colombia", with Sarah Daly (under review).